-During the three months ended September 24, 2021, several countries where we have manufacturing facilities, including Thailand, the PRC, the U.S. and the U.K., experienced a surge in the number of COVID-19 cases.
-In Thailand, we have recently experienced an increase in the number of employees who have tested positive for COVID-19.
-We have responded by taking additional precautionary measures based on recommendations from local authorities.
-These precautionary measures include implementing leaves of absence for affected employees and their close contacts, stringent contact tracing, enhanced safe distancing measures, and arrangements for the vaccination of our employees in Thailand.
-Although we did not experience any significant disruptions in our operations or decrease in customer demand during the three months ended September 24, 2021, any worsening of the pandemic may result in more stringent recommendations or requirements being implemented by local authorities, such as shutting down our manufacturing facilities, which would have a significant negative impact on our operations.
+In October 2022, our subsidiary in Thailand relaxed certain precautionary measures in accordance with the termination of Thailand's emergency decree related to COVID-19, which lowered the status of COVID-19 to a communicable disease under surveillance.
+Although we did not experience any significant disruptions in our operations or decrease in customer demand during the three months ended September 30, 2022, any worsening of the pandemic may result in more stringent measures being implemented by local authorities, such as shutting down our manufacturing facilities, which would have a significant negative impact on our operations.